vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-overview.md

 ### SIP termination

 You can route any type of call from the Sinch dashboard to your SIP server.
 If your calls are originated from an Android, iOS or Javascript client, you can route calls to your SIP server simply by calling the respective method that initiates calls towards SIP.
 If your calls are originated towards a PSTN inbound number, you can automatically forward calls to your SIP server using the SIP forwarding option in the Sinch Portal (setting available under Apps \>\> Voice and Video \>\> Connect Calls).
-For any other origination method or if you need more control, you can instruct a call to be connected to your SIP server by responding to the Incoming Call Event callback with the `ConnectSIP <connectsipaction>` action.
+For any other origination method or if you need more control, you can instruct a call to be connected to your SIP server by responding to the Incoming Call Event callback with the [ConnectSIP](doc:connectsipaction) action.

 #### IP Whitelisting